cosmos72/schemesh/README.md

   ];
 }
 ```

+#### Windows
+On Windows 10 or later, install [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/)
+then, at Linux shell prompt, follow the Linux instructions above matching the distribution that you installed:
+by default, WSL installs [Ubuntu Linux](#ubuntu-linux)

 #### other systems
 For Unix-like systems not listed above, the instructions above can (hopefully) be adapted as needed.